Vincent Anstett

 Vincent Anstett (born 26 July 1982) is a French sabre fencer.

 Anstett's greatest accomplishment is winning the gold medal in the sabre team event at the 2006 World Fencing Championships after beating Ukraine in the final.
 He accomplished this with his teammates Nicolas Lopez, Julien Pillet and Boris Sanson.

 At the 2008 Summer Olympics, Anstett was a substitute for the same teammates that Anstett won the 2006 World Fencing Championships with, Nicolas Lopez, Julien Pillet and Boris Sanson, defeating the US in the final.

+At the 2024 Paris Olympics, Anstett is the coach of the Egyptian fencing team.
+He was criticized for also coaching French fencers, when Egypt and France competed against each other.